 A Brief History of the Town

-90 years ago, two brothers surveyed a swath of mangrove and sand dunes.
+In the late 1920’s, two brothers surveyed a swath of mangrove and sand dunes.
 They were immediately inspired by the serene crystal shoreline and the prospect of opportunity.
 Their names were R.W. and Henry G. Ralston.
 And that undisturbed patch of land would become what is the Town of Golden Beach.
 South Florida in the 1920’s saw no shortage of investors and developers looking to get a piece of the sub-tropical pie.
 But the Ralston brothers had a different vision.
 Their plan was to build an intimate community, nestled on the ocean.
 It would be a respite from hustle and bustle that would be attractive to city dwellers from up north who had grown tired of congestion and longed for the jubilance that ocean side living could afford.
 Their community would be strictly residential.
 No businesses, no noisy nightclubs or hotels with throngs of tourists clattering and clamoring about.

 The dream was concrete but developing the Town was no simple undertaking.
 The brothers and their associates of the “Golden Beach Corporation” spent millions of dollars in transforming the mangrove swamps, hauling fill to build the iconic silhouette of the town, encompassing three-islands, peninsulas meeting the existing ocean front.
 Their labors literally shaped Golden Beach one barge load at a time.
 With the foundations of the Town laid, infrastructure followed.
 Plumbing and electrical lines had to be configured, bridges built; this little oasis needed to be ready to accommodate its anticipated new residents.
 During the initial development streets in Town were given Italian names, a nod to another famed canalled city, Venice.
 Some of these monikers still remain today including those of Terracina, Verona, Ravenna, Palermo, Navona and Massini Avenues.
 North Island was once called Avellino Island, Center Island held the name Riviera Island and South Island was once known as Terranova.
 These former names were changed sometime later, most likely for ease of navigation.
 The Beach Pavilion, when built in 1924, was originally known as the “Florentine Loggia” due to its Italian influenced Mediterranean Revival style.